ghi-electronics/Documentation/software/due-script/due-script.md

 ### Labels

 Labels are needed to redirect the program.
-They are used by `Goto` and when calling a subroutine.
+They are used by `Goto` when calling a subroutine.

 A Label is created by using the `@` symbol in front of the desired label.
 Labels are limited to 6 characters.